 Known worldwide for its four degrees lean, this freestanding bell tower was constructed in the 12th Century.

 When construction on the second story started, due to the unstable ground it was built on, the tower started to lean.

 After this, the lean only increased as the construction process went on, and it went on to become more iconic than the tower itself!

 During the Great Depression, people made clothes out of food sacks.

-People used flour bags, potato sacks, anything made out of burlap really.
+People used flour bags, potato sacks, and anything made out of burlap.